amygorgon/didtyronzil/docs/smart-contracts/didc.md

 ### The xWallet transitions

 9. *SsiToken*: To set/update a SSI Token.
-10. *SsiTokenCallBack*: The [init.tyron](./init.tyron.md) contract calls this transition to update a SSI Token to its latest implementation (token name, proxy address and token implementation address).
+10. *SsiTokenCallBack*: The [init.tyron](./init.tyron.md) contract calls this transition to update an SSI Token to its latest implementation (token name, proxy address and token implementation address).
 11. *ZilIn*: Adds native funds (ZIL) to the xWallet.
 12. *ZilOut*: Sends ZIL from the xWallet to any recipient that implements the input tag (e.g. "ZilIn", "").
 13. RecipientAcceptTransfer: The ZRC-2 acceptance transition - MUST be defined or transfers to this xWallet will fail otherwise.